 Since sex or gifts aren’t so common, let me generalize to what is.
 The same should apply to everything experienced or learned at school that appears to be beneficial to you.
 If you go to the store and do some mental arithmetic to help you decide what you can afford, then you are reliving abuse.
 You can’t even read this sentence without experiencing the sequelae of abuse!
 Oh, the horror of daily life when you think about how much is really a function of abuse by your teachers!
 If we are honest about it, there is no difference between this absurdity and the absurdity of thinking a boy who learned how to please a woman from his teacher is an abuse victim.

 Aside from the prima facie absurdity of female sex offenders because we all know sex is a female resource, the most striking omission in the feminist criminalization of such sexuality is the failure to explain this transubstantiation.
 Somehow we allowed feminists to establish the "teacher = sex abuse" canard without stopping to consider if the sex was bad in the first place, which it obviously isn't with women, certainly not when it is consensual.
-Perhaps position can make a genuinely bad thing worse (which is why it might be relevant with male abusers, but shouldn’t be an absolute standard there either), but it cannot debase what everyone enjoys and lives their whole life consistent with having enjoyed as in these charming female teacher cases that radiate positivity in every way except the hateful persecution of the state.
+Perhaps position can make a genuinely bad thing worse (which is why it might be relevant with male abusers, but shouldn’t be an absolute standard there either), but it cannot debase what everyone enjoys and lives their whole life consistent with having enjoyed as in these charming female teacher cases that radiate positivity in every way except the hateful persecution by the state.

 I don’t mean to knock religion by using the metaphor of transubstantiation.
 The ritual magic of the Eucharist has a lot more going for it than the female sex offender charade because though I am sure it fails to effect chemical changes, at least it taps into a feeling of communion with the divine that people can have.
 But boys do not, on their own, decide that pleasant sexual experiences with women are abuse.